HumanSignal/label-studio/docs/source/tags/textarea.md

 meta_description: Customize Label Studio with the TextArea tag to support audio transcription, image captioning, and OCR tasks for machine learning and data science projects.
 ---

-Use the TextArea tag to display a text area for user input.
+The `TextArea` tag is used to display a text area for user input.
 Use for transcription, paraphrasing, or captioning tasks.

-Use with the following data types: audio, image, HTML, paragraphs, text, time series, video
+Use with the following data types: audio, image, HTML, paragraphs, text, time series, video.

 ### Parameters
+<i> Table 1: Parameters used in `TextArea` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |